 Data Protection Day is now celebrated globally and is called the “Privacy Day” outside Europe.”

-While data privacy may be in the news constantly today, at the holiday’s first inception the everyday person still didn’t fully grasp how their data was being used and to what extent.
+Businesses hire IT companies to keep their network and data secure from cyber attacks.
+On a personal level, the data privacy may be in the news constantly today.
+But at the holiday’s first inception the everyday person still didn’t fully grasp how their data was being used and to what extent.
 For example, it’s pretty common for companies to use web scraping services to collect data from the web, and there are proxy servers built especially for this.
 Web scraping makes it easier to transfer data from one web page to another, so it saves time and money for a business – this best proxy providers list can make it even easier, but many don’t realise that data can be collected so easily in this way.

 How Is the Industry Measuring Up?